bxparks/bigquery-schema-generator/README.md

 $ pip3 install bigquery_schema_generator
 ```

-A successful install should print out something the following (the version
+A successful install should print out something like the following (the version
 number may be different):
 ```
 Collecting bigquery-schema-generator